 For Ages 7 and Up

 Regular readers of this blog know that the Tetons are one of my favorite mountain ranges (I’ve made nearly 20 trips dayhiking, backpacking, climbing, and backcountry skiing) and I consider the Teton Crest Trail one of America’s finest multi-day hikes (and one of my top 10 favorite backpacking trips).
 But the TCT is a fairly ambitious and strenuous hike of at least four days.
-The first backpacking trip I took my kids on, when they were eight and six, was a three-day hike of Grand Teton’s 18-mile Paintbrush-Cascade Canyons Loop from String Lake Trailhead.
+The first backpacking trip we took as an entire family, when my kids were eight and six, was a three-day hike of Grand Teton’s 18-mile Paintbrush-Cascade Canyons Loop from String Lake Trailhead.

 See all of my stories about Grand Teton National Park, including my feature about the Teton Crest Trail, my story about backpacking the TCT with my family, and all of my Ask Me posts about Grand Teton National Park.